Responsible freedom is what people with great values pursue. And there is a direct relationship between responsible freedom and self-governance.

-The two most important elements are the 1) V shape and the 2) arrow in the middle.
-So, let’s go through the graphic.
+The two most essential elements are the 1) V shape and the 2) arrow in the middle of the V.

 It is for freedom that Christ has set us free.
 Stand firm, then, and do not let yourselves be burdened again by a yoke of slavery. – Galatians 5:1